afontainec/chinchay-docs/docs/models/delete.md

 ## deleteById

 What if we want to remove just one entry? the method `deleteById` will only delete the entry for the given id.
-Lets look at an example:
+Let's look at an example:

 ```javascript